Gorenstein simplices with a given $\delta$-polynomial: Abstract

 \section{Abstract}

-It is fashionable among the study on convex polytopes to classify the lattice polytopes with a given $\delta$-polynomial.
-As a basic challenges toward the classification problem, we achieve the study on classifying lattice simplices with a given $\delta$-polynomial of the form $1+t^{k+1}+\cdots+t^{(v-1)(k+1)}$, where $k \geq 0$ and $v >0$ are integers.
-The lattice polytope with the above $\delta$-polynomial is necessarily Gorenstein.
-A complete classification is already known, when $v$ is prime.
-In the present paper, a complete classification will be performed, when $v$ is either $p^2$ or $pq$, where $p$ and $q$ are prime integers with $p \neq q$.
-Moreover, we focus on the number of Gorenstein simplices, up to unimodular equivalence, with the expected $\delta$-polynomial.
+To classify the lattice polytopes with a given $\delta$-polynomial is an important open problem in Ehrhart theory.
+A complete classification of the Gorenstein simplices whose normalized volumes are prime integers is known.
+In particular, their $\delta$-polynomials are of the form $1+t^k+\cdots+t^{(v-1)k}$, where $k$ and $v$ are positive integers.
+In the present paper, a complete classification of the Gorenstein simplices with the above $\delta$-polynomials will be performed, when $v$ is either $p^2$ or $pq$, where $p$ and $q$ are prime integers with $p \neq q$.
+Moreover, we consider the number of Gorenstein simplices, up to unimodular equivalence, with the expected $\delta$-polynomial.